TOAST-DOCS/Gamebase/en/unreal-authentication.md

 ### Login with GUEST

-Gamebase supports guest login. 는 게스트 로그인을 지원합니다.
+Gamebase supports guest login.
-Create a unique key of device to try login to Gamebase. 디바이스의 유일한 키를 생성하여 Gamebase에 로그인을 시도합니다.
+Create a unique key of device to try a login to Gamebase.
-With guest login, device key might be initialized, which may cause your account to be deleted; so, it is recommended to use IdP to log in. login 게스트 로그인은 디바이스 키는 초기화될 수 있고 디바이스 키의 초기화 시에 계정이 삭제될 수 있으므로 IdP를 활용한 로그인 방식을 권장합니다.
+With guest login, device key might be initialized, which may cause your account to be deleted; so, it is recommended to use IdP for a login.

 **API**